dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/access-control-overview.md

   changed group memberships in your identity provider or dbt Cloud, ask your users to log back into dbt Cloud for these group memberships to be synchronized.

-- **Can I set up SSO without RBAC?** No, you must set up RBAC groups if you have SSO setup.
+- **Can I set up SSO without RBAC?** We do not recommend setting up SSO without RBAC.
+If you are interested in this, please contact your account manager to discuss further about your use case.